Building Brand Strategy and Identities that Sit and Stay

 How about a walk (walk!) through a few of our latest projects.

 As a company of animal lovers, we are always thrilled to work with pet product retailers and animal advocates.
-UBM, the largest events company in North America, recently acquired dvm360, one of the industry’s most influential veterinary media companies.
-Willoughby was engaged to help refresh and align the veterinary group, UBM Veterinary, and its associated brands to better reflect the needs of its audiences and the mission of the UBM parent brand.
-The project included the flagship publication, dvm360 magazine, website dvm360.com, as well as their national veterinary conference, The CVC, held three times each year.
+UBM, the largest events company in North America, owner of dvm360, one of the industry’s most influential veterinary media companies, engaged Willoughby to help refresh and align the veterinary group, UBM Veterinary, and its associated brands to better reflect the needs of its audiences and the mission of the UBM parent brand.
+The project included the dvm360 media brand over their flagship publication, dvm360 magazine and dvm360.com, as well as their national veterinary conference, The CVC, held three times each year.

-The CVC, a gathering place for vets, vet techs and their families, is produced by the dvm360 media brand but no one associated the two.
+The CVC, a gathering place for vets, vet techs and their families, is produced by the dvm360 media brand but research revealed that no one associated the two.
 To add to the confusion, CVC stood for Central Veterinary Conference but the conference had expanded to the east and west coasts.

-On our quest for a more engaging name, we went back to why vets become vets in the first place.
+On our quest to bring these brands together so they could work better together, beginning with a new conference name, we went back to why vets become vets in the first place.
 They all love pets.
 And we quickly learned they need more play in their lives.
-What the oldest game?
+What’s the oldest game?
 Fetch!
-So we extended the dvm360 look to Fetch, locked them up together, and a new brand with shared equity was born.
+So we extended the new dvm360 look to Fetch, locked them up together, and a new brand with shared equity was born.